TeknoVenus/ShefGameJam/README.md

 Libgdx projects use Gradle to manage dependencies, the build process, and IDE integration.
 To open RogueCell in your IDE of choice, simply clone this repo and follow the detailed instructions over on the [Libgdx Wiki](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29).

 To build a distributable .jar file, simply run `gradlew desktop:dist`.
 Gradlew is included in the root of the project.
 This will produce the file in the `\desktop\build\libs` directory.

+Alternatively, you can just download the .jar file from the [releases section](https://github.com/TeknoVenus/ShefGameJam/releases) of the repo